bioimagesuiteweb/examples/step04/README.md

 # Simple Web Application with Webpack

 This introduces the webpack bundler which allows us to use node.js (and ES6 style) modules in the browser.
-In this _style_ of doing things, our raw JS code, which now includes statements such as _require_ and _import_ that the browser does not handle by default, needs to be `compiled` by webpack to yield a clean bundle that is browser compatible.
+In this style of doing things, our raw JS code, which now includes statements such as `require` and `import` that the browser does not handle by default, needs to be compiled by webpack to yield a clean, browser compatible bundle.

 Since we move to webpack we can also use `npm` to install runtime dependencies such as jQuery and Bootstrap, hence unlike [step3](../step03) there is no